-Continued to provide Special Education Resource Teacher (SERT) training to all new SERTs in elementary and secondary schools, as well as Individual Education Plan (IEP) and SSNET drop in sessions for all SERTs/teachers.
+- Continued to provide virtual Special Education Resource Teacher (SERT) training to all new SERTs in elementary and secondary schools, as well as virtual Individual Education Plan (IEP) and SSNET drop-in sessions for all SERTs/teachers.

-Provided sessions to support elementary and secondary Educational Assistants and Teachers with the use of Google Read&Write, EquatIO, Clicker, SMART Notebook, Boardmaker, Kurzweil and more.
+- Provided online sessions to support elementary and secondary Educational Assistants and teachers with the use of Google Read&Write, EquatIO, Clicker, OrbitNote and Boardmaker

 Autism Spectrum Disorder (ASD)